 - Development of Research Concepts

 Receipt and Initial Review

 Nominations are reviewed by the NTP Office of Nominations and Selection to determine whether the substance has been adequately tested or has been previously considered by the NTP.
-For nominations not eliminated from consideration or deferred at this stage, the available information on the substance is examined in detail to prepare a Review of Toxicological Literature which evaluates and summarizes the relevant data for each substance.
-The Review of Toxicological Literature serves as the supporting document of record for the nomination and addresses the types of information found in the NTP Study Nomination Elements.
-In some cases, supporting documents are prepared by the nominator and submitted along with the nomination
+For nominations not eliminated from consideration or deferred at this stage, the available information on the substance is examined in detail to prepare a Chemical Information Review Document that summarizes the relevant data for each substance.
+This Review serves as the supporting document of record for the nomination and addresses the types of information found in the NTP Study Nomination Elements.
+In some cases, supporting documents are prepared by the nominator and submitted along with the nomination.

 Nomination supporting documents, draft research concept documents, and any public comments received on the nominations are then presented to the NTP Board of Scientific Counselors for review and comment in a public meeting.
 This public meeting also provides and opportunity for the NTP to receive additional public comments.
 The Board provides independent advice to the NTP on the merit and priority of proposed studies for each nomination, and may suggest additional studies as well as offer their perspective on issues raised by public comments.